Goldberries1180/The-Fellowship-of-the-Code-2026/README.md

 # Chapters

 1. Chapter I - Setting Out
-*“I will take the Ring, though I do not know the way.” - Frodo*
+*"I will take the Ring, though I do not know the way." - Frodo*

    [Go to Chapter I →](chapters/chapter-1-setting-out.md)

 ***

 # Key Features of The Fellowship Companion
-`Adapt to project...`

-- Journey Planning: map tasks, flows, and deadlines
-- Resource Management: track fictional “hobbit resources” (food, supplies, morale)
+- **Situational Awareness:** Know where the group is, who is with who, and how the Fellowship is holding together
+- **Resource Management:** Track food, water, and supplies — and plan before they run out
-- Decision Support: flows and logic for key choices on the journey
+- **Route Decision Support:** Compare options, document trade-offs, and make informed choices together
-- Communication: share work, reflections, and AI learnings
-- Versioned & Evolving: artifacts build on each other, tracked in The Red Book
+- **Task & Responsibility Tracking:** Assign duties, avoid gaps, and keep everyone accountable
+- **Journey Progress:** Stay oriented toward Mordor and maintain a shared sense of how far you've come

 ***